PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: Introduction

 In this paper we address the first of these two problems.
 Specifically, we develop \textsc{PineAPPL}, a library that allows any user to generate fast-interpolation grids, accurate to any fixed order in the QCD and EW couplings.
 The library supports variations of the factorisation and renormalisation scales, and can be extended to include resummation, and matching with a photon- and/or parton-shower.
 The grids in the new \textsc{PineAPPL} format complement those (accurate to fixed order in the strong coupling only) that can be generated in the \textsc{APPLgrid} and \textsc{FastNLO} formats.
-The \textsc{PineAPPL} library is interfaced to \textsc{MadGraph5\_aMC@NLO} (\textsc{mg5\_aMC} henceforth), with which it has been developed and tested.
-In this respect, \textsc{PineAPPL} supersedes \textsc{APPLgrid}+\textsc{aMCfast}~\cite{Bertone:2014zva}.
-However, \textsc{PineAPPL} can also be easily interfaced to any Monte Carlo generator, e.g.\ \textsc{SHERPA}~\cite{Biedermann:2017yoi}, where it would complement \textsc{MCgrid}~\cite{DelDebbio:2013kxa,Bothmann:2015dba}.
+The \textsc{PineAPPL} library is interfaced to \textsc{MadGraph5\_aMC@NLO} (\textsc{mg5\_aMC} henceforth), with which it has been developed and tested, however it can be easily used with any Monte Carlo generator, e.g.\ \textsc{SHERPA}~\cite{Biedermann:2017yoi}.
+In this respect, \textsc{PineAPPL} extends to EW corrections the scope of \textsc{aMCfast}~\cite{Bertone:2014zva} and \textsc{MCgrid}~\cite{DelDebbio:2013kxa,Bothmann:2015dba}.

 The paper is organised as follows.
 In section~\ref{sec:pineappl} we introduce \textsc{PineAPPL}, we describe its features, we illustrate its operation, and we assess its performance.
 In section~\ref{sec:results} we validate \textsc{PineAPPL} and demonstrate its capabilities by computing fast-interpolation grids, accurate to NLO QCD and NLO QCD+EW, for a representative set of LHC processes for which EW corrections may have a sizeable effect on the accuracy of the theoretical predictions.
 In section~\ref{sec:doublecounting} we try to detail in a more comprehensive manner the double-counting problem sketched above, the solution of which, however, remains beyond the scope of the current work.
 We provide our conclusions and an outlook in section~\ref{sec:conclusion}.
 Examples of usage and the installation of \textsc{PineAPPL} are provided in appendix~\ref{app:pineappl}; appendix~\ref{app:lumis} collects the parton luminosities for each process considered in section~\ref{sec:results}; and appendix~\ref{app:add_plots} complements some of the results presented in section~\ref{sec:results}.